-We at ULA Solicitors are able to help individuals who fine themselves in trouble with their local authority.
+At ULA Solicitors we are able to help individuals who find themselves in trouble with their local authority.

 Most individuals are unaware that breaching planning control may be a criminal offence.
 The typical examples in which the local authority would prosecute individuals for breaching planning control are:

 1. Where one erects, extends or alters a building without planning permission.